 9.5 optional academic units [see below]

-COURSE DESCRIPTION: This course continues the fundamental development from the Overview course for implementing a comprehensive, practical, systematic, and structured multisensory program in basic mathematics.
+COURSE DESCRIPTION: This course continues the fundamental development from the Overview course for implementing a comprehensive, practical, systematic, and simultaneous multisensory structured methodology in basic mathematics.
 It is designed for educational therapists, special educators, and elementary and secondary classroom teachers.
 Parents and those who consider themselves non-math majors are especially encouraged to enroll.

 Optional Academic Credit Costs & Registration

 Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to CSUEB Continuing Education.
 Credit registration forms, payment instructions, and the grading policy will be provided on the first day of class.
 All credit registration forms must be submitted with payment to the MMR instructor by the end of each course.
 No exceptions.